antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 I fear that for CPython, this will turn out to be a much bigger problem than for PyPy, for two reasons:

-  1. nowadays is that it's virtually impossible to run Python code without using any C extension, either directly or indirectly.
+  1. nowadays it's virtually impossible to run Python code without using any C extension, either directly or indirectly.

   2. by construction, PyPy's JIT can see much more than CPython's